 We will soon be reviewing the nursery Menu again for the Spring/Summer period.
-Please feel free to recommend any favourite home dishes you would like to see on the menu by filling in one of the leaves in the porch and placing it on the blossom tree.
+Please feel free to recommend any favourite home dishes you would like to see on the menu by emailing into us.

 Lauren has been working with the staff very closely implementing the nurseries improvement focus of continuous provision.

 The purpose of an effective continuous provision is to offer children a constant environment that is safe for them to explore whilst challenging their learning.
 It should allow children the freedom to explore and become independent in making choices.
 An important part of the EYFS is to support children in becoming active learners; continuous provision allows children to demonstrate this aspect and practitioners can closely observe this during their play.
 Continuous provision supports children’s learning and development across all seven areas along with the characteristics of effective learning (How children learn).